Koriukivka: History

 During the reign of the Hetman Bohdan Khmelnytsky in 1657, who was in search of free land for the nobility class and the settlers from the Right-Bank of Ukraine.
 A search headed by the Cossack Omelyan Karuka found the eventual site and deemed it fit for a small settlement due to the thick protection of the surrounding forests.

+During the 20th century Koriukivka served as a terminal station of a branch of Homel-Bakhmach railway line.
+6,500 inhabitants populated the settlement as of 1932.
+A paper factory, an oil mill and a sawmill operated there.

-The city later suffered heavy losses during the Second World War and is a site of the World War II massacre.
+The city suffered heavy losses during the Second World War, when it became the site of a massacre.
 Koriukivka was almost totally burned, the population that lived there was exterminated, with the Germans and Hungarians killing around 6,700 people and burning 1,290 homes.
 The destruction of Koriukivka together with its inhabitants is the largest single "reprisal raid" war crime of the Nazi occupation during World War II.

 During the Russian invasion of Ukraine, multiple Russian armored columns passed through Koriukivka during February and early March 2022.
 Russian forces did not return to the city after the beginning of March.